On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

-In this subsection, we shortly sketch the shared-link model \cite{maddah2014fundamental}, and state the capacity results for the case of uncoded cache placement \cite{yu2018exact,wan2016optimality}, which are essential for appreciating our results for the D2D model.

-In the shared-link model (also referred to as the \emph{bottleneck} model), a server with $N$ files is connected to $K$ users through an error-free channel.
+In the shared-link model \cite{maddah2014fundamental}, (also referred to as the \emph{bottleneck} model), a server with $N$ files is connected to $K$ users through an error-free channel.
 Each file is composed of $F$ bits and each user is provided with a local cache of size $MF$ bits.

-For uncoded placement, the minimum average and worst-case loads are given as follows \cite{yu2018exact}: \begin{theorem} For a server based shared-link coded caching scenario with a database of $N$ files and $K$ users each with a cache of size $M$, the following average load $R^{\textup{sl*}}_{\textup{ave}}$ under the constraint of uncoded cache placement, is optimal
+For uncoded placement, the minimum average and worst-case loads are given as follows \cite{yu2018exact}: \begin{theorem} For the single shared-link network with a database of $N$ files, $K$ users each with a cache of size $M$, and random uniformly distributed demands\footnote{This means that $\boldsymbol{d}$ is a random vector uniformly distirbuted over $\mathcal{D}$.
+Interestingly, exact optimality for the average load in the case of random non-uniformly distributed demands is still an open problem even for the single shared-link network.} the following average load $R^{\textup{sl*}}_{\textup{ave}}$ is optimal under the constraint of uncoded cache placement: